 If you are learning some basic German words, you may not be aware of just how much German has changed over the centuries.
 Even today, German speakers in different parts of Europe and different regions within Germany itself speak with a different dialect.
 These dialects may have a different word order and vocabulary, even though they are recognisably German.

 The reason for the variation is that German has evolved over the long period that it first developed as a language.
 Some dialects are more akin to the Old German language while others are more akin to the New German language.

 The Beginnings of Old German

-What have been called ‘Proto-Germanic’ are the languages of the first people to migrate westwards out of Central Asia across the Baltic Sea.
+What has been called ‘Proto-Germanic’ are the languages of the first people to migrate westwards out of Central Asia across the Baltic Sea.
 These people were using one or more of the language family called ‘Indo-European’.
 Virtually every language in Western Europe, including German, belongs to this group.
 This migration took place between 2000 B.C. and about 500 B.C.
-By the end of this period there were already certain significant changes in the languages that eventually became Old German.
+By the end of this period, there were already certain significant changes in the languages that eventually became Old German.
 This included what has been called by linguists the ‘Great Germanic Sound Shift.,’ and relates to the way consonants sound in Germanic languages compared to Latin, Greek and other non Germanic languages.

 The Old German Language